-- Someone who makes $200,000 a year for the last 2 years and expects to earn at least $200,000 this year.
+- Earned at least $200,000 a year for the last 2 years and expects to earn at least $200,000 this year.

 - Has more than $5 million in assets and is not formed specifically to acquire the securities offered.

 - An entity whose owners all individually qualify as accredited investors.